LamprosGan/Predictive-Machine-Learning-Algorithms-in-Financial-Data/README.md

 ### 📌 Experiment 3: Deep Reinforcement Learning for Automated Trading

-Building on the predictive models, we implemented a **Deep Reinforcement Learning (DRL)** approach inspired by the paper _“Model-based Reinforcement Learning for Predictions and Control for Limit Order Books”_ by Wei et al. (2019).
+Building on the predictive models, we implemented a **Deep Reinforcement Learning (DRL)** approach inspired by the paper _“Deep Reinforcement Learning for Active High Frequency Trading”_ by Wei et al. (2019).
 The goal was to:

 - Train a trading agent that learns an optimal policy for submitting buy/sell/hold orders based on the LOB state,
 - Simulate a real-time trading environment with realistic constraints (latency, transaction costs, market impact),